ParadigmAI/paradigm/README.md

 Your folder can contain one or more scripts/notebooks that you want to execute as steps in an ML pipeline.

+**From here we follow a basic example project just to make it easier to exaplin the commands.
+Please change the necessary parameters according to your project**
 - The preferred directory structure should be as follows.
-In the below example, `p1, p2 and p3` represent any python script or notebook you have.
+In the below example, `p1, p2 and p3` represent the names of the python scripts or notebooks you have.
 (Refer the [examples/basic](./examples/basic))
-    - IMPORTANT - note the `requirements.<file name>` files.
-You have to create a txt with the specific naming convention **only for the scripts or notebooks that need have additional dependencies**.
-It should include all the dependecies that are required for each step.
-(Refer the [examples/basic](./examples/basic)).
+    - IMPORTANT - Note the `requirements.<file name>` files.
+You have to create a txt with that specific naming **only for the scripts or notebooks that have additional dependencies**.
+It becomes the `requirements.txt` for that step.
 We promise this is the only file addition before taking your ML code to prodution.
+    - Example:
 ```
     - 📁 project_root
         - 📄 p1.py